MeirKriheli/meirkrihelicom/content/en/posts/sphinx-talk-slides.md

 summary: >
     Talk regarding Sphinx document generator which I gave at PyWeb-IL 34 Perl Mongers Tel-Aviv meeting at 03/2012.
-draft: true
 ---

-Sphinx_ is an extensible document generator written in Python and uses reStructuredText_ as it's markup language.
+[Sphinx](http://sphinx.pocoo.org/) is an extensible document generator written in Python and uses [reStructuredText](http://docutils.sf.net/rst.html) as it's markup language.
 It creates intelligent and beautiful documentation, and has support for documenting several programming languages, different output formats, cross-references, Hierarchical structure, Automatic indices and Syntax Highlighting.

-I gave a talk about it at `PyWeb-IL 34`_ and (with some modifications) at `Perl Mongers Tel-Aviv`_ meeting at 03/2012.
+I gave a talk about it at [PyWeb-IL 34](http://whatsup.org.il/article/6973) and (with some modifications) at [Perl Mongers Tel-Aviv](http://telaviv.pm.org/previous.html#meeting_mar_28_2012) meeting at 03/2012.

-The `slides about Sphinx`_ available at the `Talks and presentations`_ page.
+The [slides about Sphinx](/en/talks/#sphinx) available at the [Talks and presentations](/en/talks/) page.